Celebrating Earth Day: Embracing Our Role as Stewards of the Pale Blue Dot

 In celebrating Earth Day, we celebrate life in all its diversity and splendor and reaffirm our commitment to ensuring its flourish on this mote of dust suspended in a sunbeam.

-By: Harold Marrero
+By: Rev. Harold Marrero

 Chief Operating Officer